Víctor Vázquez (footballer, born 1987): Later career

 On 31 January 2024, Vázquez joined East Bengal FC from the Indian Super League, coached by his compatriot Carles Cuadrat who was also a product of Barcelona's youth system.
+That summer, the 37-year-old moved to the Andorran Primera Divisió with FC Santa Coloma.

 Style of play

-A skilful and creative playmaker, Vázquez is noted for his vision, technique, passing and his composure in possession, which enables him to link-up with other players, distribute the ball quickly and create goalscoring opportunities for his teammates.
-A team player, he has also drawn praise for his intelligence, work-rate, stamina, awareness, selflessness, movement off the ball and positional sense on the pitch, as well as for being a key dressing room personality.
-Although he is primarily known for his ability to create goals he is capable of scoring them himself, and is also an accurate free kick and penalty taker.
-An experienced and versatile midfielder, he usually plays as an attacking midfielder behind the strikers, but is also capable of playing in the centre in a 3–5–2 formation, or on the left wing in a 4–4–2 formation.
+A skilful and creative playmaker, Vázquez was noted for his vision, technique, passing and his composure in possession, which enabled him to link-up with other players, distribute the ball quickly and create goalscoring opportunities for his teammates.
+A team player, he also drew praise for his intelligence, work-rate, stamina, awareness, selflessness, movement off the ball and positional sense on the pitch, as well as for being a key dressing room personality.
+Although he was primarily known for his ability to create goals, he was capable of scoring them himself, and was also an accurate free kick and penalty taker.
+An experienced and versatile midfielder, he usually played as an attacking midfielder behind the strikers, but was also capable of playing in the centre in a 3–5–2 formation, or on the left wing in a 4–4–2 formation.

-Vázquez has also occasionally been used in a more advanced position, operating in a free, creative role, playing behind or off of another forward as a second striker.
+Vázquez was also occasionally used in a more advanced position, operating in a free, creative role, playing behind or off of another forward as a second striker.